frankaging/awesome-ai-research-intern-list/README.md

-# Live Repo: AI-related Intern and Student Researcher Opportunities (now at year 2024)
+# AI-related Intern and Student Researcher Opportunities (now in the year 2024)

-This is a live collection of AI-related summer internship and part-time student researcher positions.
+This is a live collection of AI-related summer internships and part-time student researcher positions.
 This is maintained actively, and up-to-date for each year.
+Please reach out to `wuzhengx@stanford.edu` if you have any questions. **Feel free to make PRs about opportunities you find!** Let's make things just a little easier together.

-## Referring Materials
+## Frequent Referring / Application Materials

 - Referral's Company Email.
 - C.V.
 (Check Email, Check Phone Number).
 - Short Introduction Paragraph.